Ladislaus the Posthumous: Reign

 Ladislaus left Prague in late November 1454.
-He visited Silesia and Moravia where the local Estates paid homage to him.
+He visited Silesia and Moravia, where the local Estates paid homage to him.
 After Ladislaus arrived in Moravia, Ctibor Tovačovský himself appointed Czech Catholic noblemen as royal officials, ensuring their loyalty towards him.
 Ladislaus returned to Vienna on 16 February 1455.
-Taking advantage of Ulrich Eytzinger's growing unpopularity among the Austrian noblemen, Ulrich of Celje persuaded Ladislaus to restore him in his court.
-On 20 February, Ulrich triumphally returned to Vienna and vigorously reasserted his role as the young king's main advisor for Austrian affairs.
+Taking advantage of Ulrich Eytzinger's growing unpopularity among the Austrian noblemen, Ulrich II of Celje persuaded Ladislaus to restore him to his court.
+On 20 February, Ulrich II triumphally returned to Vienna and vigorously reasserted his role as the young king's main advisor for Austrian affairs.
 Ladislaus visited Buda and persuaded Hunyadi to resign a part of the royal revenues and withdraw his garrisons from Buda, Diósgyőr and other royal castles.
-Ulrich of Celje also renewed his alliance with Ladislaus Garai and Nicholas Újlaki on 7 April.
+Ulrich II of Celje also renewed his alliance with Ladislaus Garai and Nicholas of Ilok on 7 April.

 The newly elected Pope Callixtus III declared a crusade against the Ottoman Turks, who had occupied the greater part of Serbia.
 News of Sultan Mehmed II's preparations for invasion reached Hungary in autumn 1455.
 Ladislaus came to Hungary in February 1456.
-He held a Diet in March that proclaimed general mobilization and consented to an extraordinary tax to cover the expenditures of the defense of the country.
-In April, Ladislaus borrowed 8,000 florins from Hunyadi, because the king had to pay off half of his former debt to Ulrich of Celje.
+He held a Diet in March that proclaimed general mobilisation and consented to an extraordinary tax to cover the expenditures of the defense of the country.
+In April, Ladislaus borrowed 8,000 florins from Hunyadi, because the king had to pay off half of his former debt to Ulrich II of Celje.
 Before the sultan's army reached the southern border of Hungary, Ladislaus left Hungary and returned to Vienna.

 Sultan Mehmed II laid siege to Belgrade in early July 1456.
 With the assistance of thousands of commoners whom John of Capistrano, a Franciscan friar, had stirred up to join the crusade against the Ottomans, John Hunyadi prevented the besiegers from completing the blockade and relieved Belgrade on 22 July.
 Two weeks later, Hunyadi died of an epidemic that broke out in Belgrade.